 {(ii) Randomized smoothing for poisoning.} Randomized smoothing, originally developed as a test-time certification technique \cite{cohen2019certified}, has been adapted to data poisoning by injecting randomness into the training pipeline.
 These methods certify robustness by averaging model behavior over randomly perturbed training datasets, effectively assuming a {fixed bounded perturbation} and providing guarantees on label or pattern corruptions.
-Existing works certify robustness against label corruption \cite{rosenfeld2020certified}, specific backdoor patterns injected into subsets of both training and test points \cite{RAB,wang2020certifying}, and joint feature- and label-level corruptions \cite{zhang2022bagflip}.
+Existing work certifies robustness against label corruption \cite{rosenfeld2020certified}, specific backdoor patterns injected into subsets of training and test points \cite{RAB,wang2020certifying}, and joint feature and label-level corruptions \cite{zhang2022bagflip}.
 However, these approaches are typically tied to particular corruption models (e.g., fixed backdoor triggers) and do not directly yield a certified poisoning radius for general poisoning processes.

-{(iii) Differential-privacy-based methods.} Another line of work leverages theoretical connections between differential privacy and robustness to construct poisoning certificates.
+{(iii) Differential-privacy-based methods.} Another line of work uses theoretical connections between differential privacy and robustness to construct poisoning certificates.
 Here, differential privacy guarantees are used to bound the influence of individual training samples, thereby limiting the effect of poisoned points on the final model \cite{ma2019data,xie2023unraveling}.
-While conceptually appealing, these certificates often inherit the conservatism of privacy guarantees and may require strong assumptions or substantial noise injection, which can degrade clean performance.
+Although conceptually attractive, these certificates often inherit the conservatism of privacy guarantees and may require strong assumptions or substantial noise injection, which can degrade clean performance.